donomii/ssh-expect/README.md

     [send ssh get-transcript]

-expectssh keeps a log of everything the server sends.
-You can extract the results of commands from this
+expectssh logs everything that the server sends.
+You can get a copy of this with get-transcript

-FIXME: Document options command
+    [send ssh clear-transcript]

+Clears the transcript

+    [send ssh timeout 120]

+Sets the default timeout (for the waitfor command)

+    [send ssh read-sleep 0.001]

+Due to issues with blocking threads, ssh-expect polls its input ports, rather than doing blocking reads.
+This delay prevents your program chewing up 100% cpu time while polling an empty port.